-The information in this state update was provided by Maggie Hirschauer at email@example.com.
-Please contact her for additional information about the update.
+The information in this state update was provided by Maggie Hirschauer, email@example.com Please contact her for additional information.

 Montana is a bit of an outlier among the western monarch states, sitting at the far northern tier of North American monarch range and split by the Continental Divide into distinct western and eastern regions.
-Yet Montana supports pockets of high-quality milkweed habitats and breeding populations of monarchs on both sides of the Divide—even in 2020!
+Yet Montana supports pockets of high-quality milkweed habitats and supports breeding populations of monarchs on both sides of the Divide.

 There is much to learn about the relative importance of Montana to the western monarch population, but it is fair to say the contribution, though likely modest, only adds to the species’ viability and resiliency across its western range.

 General Information, MT Resources

 Planting (and protecting) milkweed and other native nectar sources is one of the best ways to help native pollinators.
 Both companies below refuse to use insecticides or harmful chemicals in their efforts.

 Look to the Xerces Society Milkweed Seed Finder tool to find milkweed further afield: https://xerces.org/milkweed/milkweed-seed-finderResource finder

 BMP Stevensville roadside milkweed | photo credit Maggie Hirschauer